AstreaTSS/RealmsPlayerlistWebsite/docs/index.md

 </p>

 It's:

-- 🚀 **Fast:** Under the right (and typical) circumstances, it can generate a list of ~300 players in under *4 seconds,* 3-3.5 of which is only due to Discord's rate limits.
+- 🚀 **Fast:** Under the right (and typical) circumstances[^1], it can generate a list of ~300 players in under *4 seconds,* 3-3.5 of which is only due to Discord's rate limits.[^2]
 - 📊 **Informative:** The main feature of the bot, the playerlist, can give a detailed log of players on a Realm at a moment's notice.
-You can also get a breakdown for an individual player to analyze as you wish.
+You can also get a breakdown for an individual player to analyze as you wish.[^3]
 - 👌 **Easy to Use**: Simply add the bot, link your Realm, and you already have join/leave tracking enabled.
 Take a look at the [Server Setup Guide](wiki/server_setup) for more information.
 - 🔓 **Open Source**: The code is available to the public and able to be audited and learned from.
-Dedicated users can even (try to) self-host the bot, if they wish.
+Dedicated users can even (try to[^4]) self-host the bot, if they wish.

 ## Features